saigopalm/drivebot/README.md

-# DriveBot – RAG based Chatbot for Renault Triber Car
+# DriveBot: AI Assistant for Renault Triber (RAG-based Chatbot)

 DriveBot is an intelligent chatbot that answers natural language questions from the Renault Triber car manual using a Retrieval-Augmented Generation (RAG) pipeline.
 It combines semantic search using FAISS with a lightweight HuggingFace transformer model to simulate an AI assistant for vehicle documentation.